Two injured, thousands without power after strong quake rattles northern California | Science-Environment

 - United States

 "Be prepared for aftershocks.
 Check gas and water lines for damages or leaks.
 Exercise caution if traveling," the office said on Twitter.
-Local media reported that the California highway patrol was responding to reports of cracks in the Ferndale bridge over the Eel River in and out of Ferndale.
+Police have closed the Ferndale bridge over the Eel River in and out of Ferndale because of four large cracks in the bridge and the roadway is at risk of sliding, the California Highway Patrol said.

-Highway 101 and Highway 299 remained open through Humboldt County, State Senator Mike McGuire said on Twitter, noting that transportation officials were assessing state highway infrastructure.
-"That earthquake was insane," said Twitter user Jimmy Eller, who said he lived in Humboldt County.
-"A good 15-20 seconds of shaking."
+Officials have closed at least four roads in Humboldt County because of large cracks, some with the smell of natural gas in the area from a possible gas line rupture, the highway patrol said.
+One road section was reportedly sinking, the patrol said.
+Highway 101 and Highway 299 remained open through Humboldt County, State Senator Mike McGuire said on Twitter.

+J.B.
+Mathers, a Eureka, California, resident told CBS News his home "shook and shook and shook."
+"Anything that was on the walls broke off the walls -- fish tank and all," Mathers also said.
+"It's still pretty dark here.
+We can't assess the damage."

 More than 3,500 people reported to the USGS that they felt the earthquake and the more than a dozen aftershocks reported in the aftermath, the service said online.
 Caroline Titus, the editor and publisher of The Ferndale Enterprise, posted video on Twitter of toppled furniture and household items scattered on the floor.

 "Sorry for dark video.
 Power still out," Titus tweeted from Ferndale.
-More than 72,000 homes and businesses were without power in Ferndale and surrounding Humboldt County, according to the electric grid tracking website Poweroutageus.com.
+Some 72,000 homes and businesses were without power in Ferndale and surrounding Humboldt County, according to the electric grid tracking website Poweroutageus.com.

+PG&E crews were out assessing the utility's gas and electric system for any damage and hazards, company spokesperson Karly Hernandez wrote in an email to Reuters.
+"Our assessment could take several days," Hernandez wrote.
+"Customers are urged to use extreme caution around heavily damaged buildings and be prepared for further aftershocks that can create more destruction and hazards."

 The California Independent System Operator, which oversees much of the state's electrical grid, issued a transmission emergency notice for the area following the earthquake.
 There was no risk of a tsunami, the U.S. tsunami warning system said.